Bylaws of the Security Industry Association

 Section B. Awards Committee

 The Awards Committee identifies, evaluates and awards individuals and organizations for their leadership and volunteerism in the Corporation and the industry.
-In doing so, the committee shall follow any Non-Discrimination Policy or Policy on Donor-Advised Funds as may be established by the Board.
+In doing so, the committee shall follow any Non-Discrimination Policy as may be established by the Board.
 The committee shall recommend, for the Executive Committee’s approval, the number and type of awards to be given and the criteria for nomination and selection.
 Awards shall not include monetary awards to the extent that such award would provide a private benefit or inurement to an individual or organization.
 The Awards Committee, with the approval of the Executive Committee, will also plan an appropriate venue for the presentation of the awards.

 Section C. Bylaws Committee

-The Bylaws Committee shall be chaired by the Secretary of the Corporation and shall advise the Board on maintenance of the Bylaws and propose changes thereof to the Board in order to maintain compatibility of the objectives of the Members with the Bylaws and applicable laws and regulations in consultation with the Corporation’s counsel.
+The Bylaws Committee shall be chaired by the Secretary of the Corporation and shall advise the Board on maintenance of the Bylaws and propose changes thereof to the Board to maintain compatibility of the objectives of the Members with the Bylaws and applicable laws and regulations in consultation with the Corporation’s counsel.

 Section D. Certification Committee

-Section F. Finance Committee
+Section E. Finance Committee

 The Finance Committee shall be chaired by the Treasurer of the Corporation and shall supervise the management of all funds and investments of the Corporation; prepare and submit to the Board and CEO an annual operating budget for the Corporation; advise the Board on the engagement, annually, of an accounting firm to conduct an audit of the accounts and records of the Corporation; periodically review the disbursements of funds and sources of revenue available to the Corporation; and work with the Board and CEO to promote the overall fiscal efficiency of the Corporation.
 Expenses, both organizational and employee-submitted, shall be evaluated in adherence with the SIA Policy and Procedures manual.

-Section G. Government Relations Committee
+Section F. Government Relations Committee

-Section H. Industry Relations Committee
+Section H. New Product Showcase Committee

 Section I. Research Committee

-Section J. Marketing and Membership Committee
+Section J. Member Experience and Engagement Committee

-Section K. Nominating Committee
+Section K. Nominations Committee

-Section L. Show Advisory Committee
+Section L. Standards Committee

 Section M. Strategic Planning Committee